 These four types of insurance are all important to logistics companies.
 They help to protect the company against financial loss from potential legal action, damage to property and damage to the goods that are being transported.

-Logistics companies need to make sure that they have the various forms of insurance in place in order to make sure that they are fully protected.
-In some cases, companies may be able to find an insurance provider that will sell them a package which contains all of these different insurances.
+Logistics companies need to make sure that they have various forms of insurance in place in order to make sure that they are fully protected.
+In some cases, companies may be able to find an insurance provider that will sell them a package that contains all of this different insurance.
 In other cases, companies may have to purchase separate insurance policies.
 This enables them to have complete peace of mind while they are trading.